ThejeshwarAB/placement-prediction/README.md

 # placement-prediction
-Have a look at the placement prediction software that we have made with great efforts
+Have a look at the placement prediction software that we have made with great efforts!

 The main objective of the program is to predict placement for the given user input